Research Development Grants

 - From new collaborations or teams

-- Rationale for the research question and its significance relative to what is known in the field
+- Research question/purpose including rationale and its significance relative to what is known in the field

-- Clearly identify how this work will advance your/your Team’s research program.
+- Clear identification of how this work will advance your/your team’s research program.
 NB.
 It is the applicant’s responsibility to clearly articulate the impact of the funding in advancing their research program.
+This may include details on the targeted funding and how the funding provided would facilitate a future application

 - Research team and their contributions to the proposed work